 Because of my love of the stars, when my daughter was little, I purchased her a night light that shines stars all over her bedroom walls.
-After seeing a few light-filled jars on Pinterest, I had an idea to fill a jar with the constellations — and I was able to do it using items I had around the house!
+After seeing a few light-filled jars on Pinterest, I had an idea to fill a jar with the constellations — and I was able to create my own constellation jar, using items I had around the house!

 Cut a strip of the cake pan long enough to fit around inside the jar and tall enough to reach to the very top of the jar.
 Use a spoon to brandish out any writing or crinkled parts.